Wasserstein stability of porous medium-type equations on manifolds with Ricci curvature bounded below: Proof of the main results

 In order to deal with a general mass $ M>0 $, it is enough to notice that $ M \rho(tM^{m-1}) $ and $ M \hat{\rho}(tM^{m-1}) $ are still solutions of \eqref{pme} starting from $ M \delta_x $ and $ M \delta_y $, respectively (recall that $ \cW^2 $ is proportional to the mass). \end{proof}

 \textbf{Acknowledgment.} The second author is partially supported by the GNAMPA Project 2018 (Italy) ``Problemi Analitici e Geometrici Associati a EDP Non-Lineari Ellittiche e Paraboliche''.
 The first and third author are supported by the GNAMPA Project 2019 (Italy) ``Trasporto Ottimo per Dinamiche con Interazione''.
 The authors are grateful to Prof.~Giuseppe Savar\'e for fruitful discussions.
+They would also like to thank the anonymous referee for his/her very careful reading of the paper and for the valuable suggestions.